Myths & Facts in the movie "21"

 - Chang not a professor.
 Casino Guide says that Chang was an assistant professor, not a full professor, but Chang says he wasn't a professor at all.

-that the Micky Rosa character is partly based on Massar,
+the Micky Rosa character is partly based on Massar, though I think

-though I think there's general agreement that Micky Rosa is
+there's general agreement that Micky Rosa is mostly modeled after

 - Jeff Ma interview about "21".
 On Ain't it Cool News.